 1. Evaluate your legacy systems with six drivers

 Carefully think about the parts of your systems that are still functioning well and have stood the test of time.
-Then, after careful evaluation, you will understand if the entire system needs an upgrade or only some specific components.
+After careful evaluation, you will understand if the entire system needs an upgrade or if only some specific components do.

-Remember, legacy modernization initiative is driven by issues and concerns created by outdated functionality, architecture, and technology.
+Remember, legacy modernization initiatives are driven by issues and concerns created by outdated functionality, architecture, and technology.

 Evaluate your IT application based on the following legacy modernization factors.
 These are the driving factors that compel enterprises to explore different system modernization strategies.